weleoka/ardeidae/README.md

 Specs and options:

-* Needs a mode switching capability for normal vs. verbose/debug mode, in respect to the teminal window logging.
-* Capability to write a log; either to file, database server, or to both.
+* Capability to write a log to database server.

 Security: